jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 * **Does it have the word "studies", "administration" or end with "-ology" in it**?
 If yes, then it's not rigorous enough to be of any economic value.
 You'll be forced to get a master's degree or higher to see a return on investment with this degree.
 Since you're going back to school, I'm assuming that you don't want to spend 4 more years there just to have a chance to break even. ***\[Note: Do not get a business degree.
 Business degrees teach you nothing about running one.
 All they do is signal that you were smart enough to specialize or ambition enough to start a business of your own.
 Sorry if you have a business degree.
 If you have one, then you know this is a true.\]***
 * **Does it require you to at least study Calculus 1?** If not, then it's not rigorous enough to be of any economic value.
 It's not that worthwhile career paths make daily use of calculus.
 It's just that the degrees that lead to them tend to require at least the first level of calculus.
 There is one notable exception.
 * **Is it in the medical field?** Nursing doesn't require Calculus, but the medical profession has extremely high demand.
 Be careful though, as many of the health sciences have a high demand but a relatively low salary.
 * **Can you get a paid internship that is higher than minimum wage?** If you ever have to work for free (or for a low wage), even as a student, they are–quite literally–telling you that your work is worthless.
-Don't expect to be paid much more when you graduate.
+Don't expect to be paid more when you graduate.
 * **Is it science, technology, engineering, or mathematics (S.T.E.M.)**?
 [Despite the recent national center for education statistics](https://nces.ed.gov/){: target="_blank"}, S.T.E.M. is not a automatically guarantee of a high income or career demand.
 Avoid biology or anything that ends with "sciences", and you'll field that most S.T.E.M. programs have a direct career path or a derivative career path that generates a decent income.

-There are many profitable paths that do not require a college education.
+Many profitable paths do not require a college education.
 You can learn a trade, become an auto mechanic, learn to code, or become a salesperson.
 Some of the best jobs out there don't require college.
 But if you want to go to college, then you need to figure out what to study based on the metrics above.

 Those student loans you'll probably need to take out depend on you not messing this up.